If you have an autoimmune disease that’s controlling your life you’ll do just about anything to get your life back.

 What Causes a Leaky Gut?

-A leaky gut is caused by anything that creates ongoing irritation or inflammation to the digestive tract.
+Anything that creates ongoing irritation or inflammation to the digestive tract can trigger a leaky gut to develop.
+(3)

 This includes things like: infections (parasites, molds, yeast or bacteria), toxins, pesticides, medications (such as pain medications and antibiotics), inflammatory foods (such as gluten), and high intakes of alcohol, caffeine and sugar.

-A functional medicine healthcare provider will help you determine what may be causing your leaky gut.
-Sometimes, it’s necessary to order specialize testing (like stool testing, food sensitivity testing or heavy metal testing) to find out what’s irritating your digestive tract.
+A functional medicine healthcare provider can help you determine what’s causing your leaky gut.
+Sometimes, it’s necessary to order specialized testing (like stool testing, food sensitivity testing or heavy metal testing) to find out what’s irritating your digestive tract.

 Step One: Remove the Irritants.